Living-Lytics/livinglytics-api/replit.md

 ## System Architecture

 ### Tech Stack
 The API is built using Python 3.11 and FastAPI for high-performance web services.
 SQLAlchemy 2.x with psycopg 3.x is used for ORM and PostgreSQL connectivity.
-Data validation is handled by Pydantic.
+Data validation is handled by Pydantic (with email-validator for EmailStr).
 GitHub integration utilizes PyGithub and the Replit GitHub Connector for OAuth.
+Email sending uses httpx to integrate with the Resend API for transactional emails.

 ### Database Schema
 The system uses a PostgreSQL database with three core tables: